phanumat/Documentation/smartapp-web-services-developers-guide/overview.rst

 Our overall approach to API access requires the end­ user to authenticate and authorize the API access in two steps:

 #.
-The installation of a SmartThings Web Services “SmartApp” into the user’s SmartThings Account/Location, along with specific device preferences that specify the devices to which the external system is being granted access.
+The installation of a PEA HiVE Web Services “SmartApp” into the user’s PEA HiVE Account/Location, along with specific device preferences that specify the devices to which the external system is being granted access.

 #.
 The typical OAuth login flow grants the external system the OAuth access token.

-It is important to understand that it is the SmartApp itself that exposes the API endpoints that are then used by the external system to integrate with SmartThings.
+It is important to understand that it is the SmartApp itself that exposes the API endpoints that are then used by the external system to integrate with PEA HiVE.

 This approach is designed to ensure that an external system must have explicit access granted to the devices, before it can control those devices.